Terms of Business

 - in order to comply with our legal or regulatory obligations; and

-5.6 For the purpose of providing our services to you, pursuant to our engagement letter, we may disclose the client personal data to our regulatory bodies or other third parties (for example, our professional advisors or service providers).
-The third parties to whom we disclose such personal data may be located outside of the European Economic Area (EEA).
-We will only disclose client personal data to a third party (including a third party outside of the EEA) provided that the transfer is undertaken in compliance with the data protection legislation.
+5.6 For the purpose of providing our services to you, pursuant to our engagement letter, we may disclose the client personal data to members of our firm’s group, our regulatory bodies or other third parties (for example, our professional advisors or service providers).
+The third parties to whom we disclose such personal data may be located outside of the United Kingdom (UK).
+We will only disclose client personal data to a third party (including a third party outside of the UK) provided that the transfer is undertaken in compliance with the data protection legislation.

 5.7 We shall maintain commercially reasonable and appropriate security measures, including administrative, physical and technical safeguards, to protect against unauthorised or unlawful processing of the client personal data and against accidental loss or destruction of, or damage to, the client personal data.